Verita-Artificial-Intelligence/AI_Intreview/SETUP.md

 - Python 3.9+
 - Node.js 16+
-- MongoDB (local or cloud instance)
+- **MongoDB (local or cloud instance)** - REQUIRED: The application requires a running MongoDB instance.
+There is no fallback mechanism.
 - OpenAI API Key

 ## Backend Setup